Night trains of Sweden: History

 Night trains were launched in 1873 when sleeping facilities were provided by convertible compartments with the first sleeping cars appeared in 1885, initially in four wheel coaches, bogie wagons were introduced by Statens Järnvägar in 1891.

 Third class sleepers were introduced in 1910 with the first examples appearing on the Stockholm to Gothenburg service.
 From this time the sleeping compartments were standardised so that first-class passengers had single berth compartments (although sometimes a second-class compartment would be marked as first class and would only be for solo occupancy), double-berths compartments for second-class and three berths, one above the other in third class.

 In 1955 sleeping coaches were provided from Stockholm to 24 domestic destinations every night and over a million sleeping car passengers were conveyed.

+In April 2026, the Swedish government halved the night train service to Norrland and Lapland, trains 91 and 92 being cancelled between Umeå and Luleå, and trains 93 and 94 being cancelled between Boden and Narvik.
+Following an agreement between the Swedish government and SJ, night train service to Narvik is planned to resume in December 2026.